kanbanyte/sepb/src/data_processing/README.md

 ## random_crop.py
 * Purpose:\
-Creates a specified number random crops from an image with the specified size.
+Creates a specified number of random crops from an image with the specified size.
 Primarily used to generates background images to diversify dataset for models that rely on static cropping.

 ## rename.ps1